 If a feature flag negatively impacts performance or your user’s experience, you can kill it without changing targeting rules or performing a redeployment.
 When you kill a feature, all traffic is sent to the default treatment selected for that feature flag.
 To kill a feature flag, do the following:

-- Select the desired split and click Kill on the page.
-The Kill split warning page opens.
+- Select the desired feature flag and click Kill on the page.
+The Kill feature flag warning page opens.

 - Type KILL in the warning page field.